BOARD OF DIRECTORS

 |Chair – Curatorial Task Force

 Brett Binford is an artist and entrepreneur residing in Portland, Oregon.
-He is the co-owner of Mudshark Studios, Eutectic Gallery, Kept Goods, Clay Street, and The Portland Growler Company.
-Brett currently oversees production at Mudshark Studios as their CEO and Operations Manager as well as operates Eutectic Gallery as the Gallery Director.
+He is the co-owner of Mudshark Studios, Eutectic Gallery, Kept Goods, and Clay Street.
+Brett is currently Mudshark Studios’ CEO as well as Eutectic Gallery’s and the Gallery Director.
 Brett first served on NCECA’s board as an Onsite Conference Liaison for the 51st annual conference held in Portland, Oregon in 2017 and is currently serving as the Exhibitions Director.
+In addition to his board service for NCECA, Brett serves as the Board President for the Portland Art Dealers Association as an advisor to Township10 and Programs Director for the LH Project.

 Exhibitions Committee (per conference)